Wonders of Egypt

 Places Visited

-Fly to Luxor, the ancient city of Thebes.
-This city is also called the “open air museum” due to its numerous monuments all around.
+May 1 – Fly to Luxor, the ancient city of Thebes, 650 miles south of Cairo.
+This city is also called the "open air museum" due to its numerous monuments all around.
 Visit Karnak temple (the largest and most important religious complex in ancient Egypt).
-Board the cruise ship for a 4-night Nile River cruise – evening visit to Luxor temple, see it all lit up at night.
+Board the cruise ship for a 4-night Nile River cruise - evening visit to Luxor temple, it's so impressive to see it all lit up at night.
 The temple was built by Amenhotep III (1390-1352 BC), but completed by Tutankhamun (1336-1327 BC) and Horemheb (1323-1295 BC), and then added to by Rameses II (1279-1213 BC).

-Valley of the Kings with colorful tombs of the royal king of ancient Egypt.
-Located on the west bank of the Nile River near Luxor, the valley of Kings contains a staggering amount of exquisitely-decorated tombs of Egypt’s ancient kings.
+May 2 – See the famous Valley of the Kings with colorful tombs of the royal king of ancient Egypt.
+Located on the west bank of the Nile River near Luxor, the valley of Kings contains a staggering amount of exquisitely-decorated tombs of Egypt's ancient kings.
 Next, visit Hatshepsut temple, built for the Eighteenth Dynasty pharoah, queen Hatshepsut and in dedication to the Deity Amun.
-Sailing to Edfu.
+Sailing to EdfuOptional hot air balloon ride in the quiet, early morning hours (peacefully exciting!).

-Visit Edfu temple (via carriage ride!).
-Edfu Temple is one of the most striking and complete of ancient Egyptian temples and is dedicated to the worship of the god Horus.
+May 3 – Visit Edfu temple (via carriage ride!), one of the most striking and complete of ancient Egyptian temples and is dedicated to the worship of the god Horus.
 Situated on the western bank of the Nile, its construction began in 237 BC during the reign of Ptolemy III (246-221 BC).
 Sail to visit Kom Ombo temple which is dedicated to two deities: the crocodile god Sobek, and the falcon god Harories.